 What are the requirements to teach with iTutor?

-iTutor require teachers to have a bachelor’s degree and teaching certificate such as a TEFL.
+iTutor requires teachers to have a bachelor’s degree and teaching certificate such as a TEFL.
 Teachers need to speak with a neutral English accent.
-However, you don’t have to be a native english speaker.
+However, you don’t have to be a native English speaker.

 Teachers also need a strong, stable internet connection, with a headset and laptop. iTutor teachers must wear a red polo shirt and have a white or colourful background.
 If you want to teach English online with no experience please click here.